tronprotocol/pm/TRON Core Devs Meetings/Meeting 06.md

 - Sean

-    - It is the same as TRON-dex.
+    - It is the same as TRON Dex.

 - Benson